-This morning I sought out some good old-fashioned inspiration by investing a good half an hour or so wandering around the store Planet Organic in the village-style suburb of Muswell Hill area of north London.
+This morning I sought out some good old-fashioned inspiration by investing a good half an hour or so wandering around the store Planet Organic in the village-style suburb of Muswell Hill in North London.
 It is an especially good place for health-conscious people, vegans, vegetarians and anyone seeking to eat organic and natural foods.

 It feels like Santa Monica in Los Angeles in Planet Organic in London.
 I feel sunny with optimism as I make-up alternative homely recipes as I go.
-On the West Coast of America requesting almond or coconut or soy or rice milk has been the norm for years; almond milk has been a daily staple in my fridge for six years thanks to Waitrose and Sainsburys in London.
+On the West Coast of America requesting almond, coconut, soy or rice milk has been the norm for years; almond milk has been a daily staple in my fridge for seven years thanks to Waitrose and Sainsburys in London.
 It is not always available in cafes and restaurants in London.

 In Downtown LA, one street over from the park that looks onto the ocean, Tender Greens at 201 Arizona Avenue (at 2nd Street) has been serving farm-to-table, vegan, vegetarian and protein meals with vegetables and salad options since 2006; and delicious desserts.
 At this welcoming eatery, that is furnished in natural wood, you can also sit outside any evening at any time of the year under lanterns hanging in the trees and feel the sweet warm air while you eat your greens and feel your body sigh with relief and then sing with joy.
 When you eat at Tender Greens you join a global community sharing similar food and healthy eating ethics and that feels good.